automation555/kinect-matlab/README.md

 Happy hacking!

-NB: I have yet to fix the Kinect audio wrappers
+NB: I have yet to fix the Kinect audio wrappers (and unsure when I will get around to that!)